 Link to a study: pubmed.ncbi.nlm.nih.gov/36871328/

 2. Review on Exercise Timing and Sleep

 The Sleep Foundation emphasizes that exercise is a crucial part of sleep hygiene, enhancing sleep quality and duration.
 However, the optimal time for exercise varies based on individual factors like chronotype and health conditions.
 Morning aerobic exercises can advance melatonin release and shift circadian rhythms, potentially aiding early sleep.
 Evening exercises may affect sleep quality differently for early birds and night owls.
 While moderate-intensity exercise is generally not detrimental to sleep if concluded at least 90 minutes before bedtime, vigorous exercise close to bedtime can delay sleep.
 Evening exercise can also improve sleep quality, assisting in faster sleep onset and increasing time in slow-wave sleep.
 The foundation suggests that exercise, both in the morning and evening, can promote deep sleep, but the specific benefits may depend on personal routines and sleep needs.

 Written by: Dr. Zack Garcia

-Dr. Garcia is one of the prominent doctors in field of sleep related disorders.
+Dr. Garcia is one of the prominent doctors in the field of sleep related disorders.
 He is also one of the writers for many online publications like Sleep Education and Sleep Research Foundation, focusing on the different kinds of Parasomnias and other related sleep disorders.
-He is awarded for is research in Work Effect of Insomnia.
+He is awarded for his research in Work Effect of Insomnia.